Allocate and monitor work activities

 6. the importance of recognising and valuing equality and diversity in the workforce

-8. the importance of checking that all those involved in the work you are responsible for follow organisation procedures
+8. the importance of checking that all those involved in the work you are responsible for follow the organisation’s procedures

 9. how to ensure that all resources are available for the workforce when and where required

-10. how to monitor the progress and quality of work against work requirements and time schedules to identify any variances and corrective actions to take
+10. how to monitor the progress and quality of work against work requirements and schedules to identify any variances and determine why they have occurred

 11. how to provide constructive feedback on performance to workforce members

-14. the different leadership styles and how to select and apply these to different situations and people
+14. leadership styles and how to select and apply these to different situations and people

-15. the different ways of motivating the workforce to achieve work outcomes
+15. the importance of consulting with the workforce to achieve work outcomes

 16. how the wellbeing of the workforce can impact on the achievement of work outcomes

-17. how to recognise the successful completion of significant pieces of work or work activities
+17. how to recognise the successful completion of pieces of work or work activities

-18. the legal and organisational requirements for the completion of records related to the monitoring of work activities
+18. the legal and organisational requirements for the completion of records related to the allocation and monitoring of work activities

 Scope/range